-That being said, I am also deeply skeptical of the language of OA and the neo-colonial ideologies it produces and reinforces.
+That being said, I am also concerned about the language of OA and the neo-colonial ideologies it risks reproducing.
 Scholars such as Kim Christen (@mukurtu), Deirdre Brown, and George Nicholas, for instance, have produced research demonstrating that OA has very real consequences for Indigenous peoples, insofar as it contributes to neo-Enlightenment ideologies of entitlement to knowledge.
 According to Brown and Nicholas, the costs of OA for Indigenous peoples include:

 loss of access to ancestral knowledge, loss of control over proper care of heritage, diminished respect for the sacred, commercialization of cultural distinctiveness, uses of special or sacred symbols that may be dangerous to the uninitiated, replacement of original tribally produced work with reproductions, threats to authenticity and loss of livelihood, among other things.[i]

 I am also wary of the OA mandate because my Indigenous friends and colleagues demand it of me.
 Take, for instance, these words from Cree poet and scholar Billy Ray Belcourt, winner of the 2018 Griffin Poetry Prize, who wrote the following in response to a critic in a major Canadian literary magazine that chose to refer to his writing as “simple”: